Kousa Dogwood, Cornus Kousa

 THIS DOGWOOD HAS BEAUTY

 It will give beautiful blooms during the spring and summer months.
 These trees love well-drained soil conditions.
 Kousa Dogwoods will also do well in drought conditions.
-By having this tree in your yard, you will have a very nice tree that will help make your yard stand out.
+By having this tree in your yard, you will have a lovely tree that will help make your yard stand out.
 The full blooms and beautiful flowers stand out and will catch the attention of any passerby or neighbor.
 They are small to medium growing compared to Oaks and Maple trees, but the color makes up for the size.
-Many homeowners like the size and prefer to have one with more color than size which consists of more trunk.
+Many homeowners like the size and prefer to have one with more color than volume which consists of more trunk.
 The flowers shine when the sun glistens upon them.